2018-19 Pay Program: Frequently Asked Questions

 What is the University’s eligibility criteria for the one-time performance payment?

 Employees who have received notification of non-renewal, layoff, or ending of a time-limited appointment are not eligible for the one-time performance payments, nor are employees who have received discipline since January 1, 2018, in the form of a written reprimand or suspension.
 Additionally, faculty who are currently on a “performance improvement plan” also are not eligible.
+These performance payments are discretionary and can be used to address merit and/or market considerations.
+Merit increases may take into account a range of issues including meaningful milestones, sustained superior performance, and completion of special assignments or projects.
+Criteria used are determined at the work unit level.
+Compensation plans for employees in a bargaining unit are subject to union negotiation.

 Can my unit establish additional eligibility criteria for awarding the one-time performance payment?